Medano Pass Primitive Road

 Contact the Visitor Center for the latest information and conditions: 719-378-6395.

-General Caution for the Medano Pass Primitive Road: The road passes through sections of forest that were burned in a 6,249 acre wildfire in 2010.
+General caution for forested sections of the Medano Pass Road: The road passes through sections of forest that were burned in a 6,249 acre wildfire in 2010.
 Burned, standing trees may fall at any time, especially during wind.
 Thunderstorms may produce dangerous debris flows that can trap people or vehicles, and that may make the road impassible.
 The water in Medano Creek contains soot and ash, especially in lower sections; soot levels may increase during rainstorms or snowmelt.
 Upper sections of Medano Pass were not burned; water is clear higher on the pass.

 Current Flow of Medano Creek